SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/batch-migration-from-previous-versions.md

 Migrate your public folders from Exchange Server 2010 SP3 RU8 to Microsoft Exchange Server 2016 within the same forest.
 If you're looking for the Exchange 2013 version of this article, [go here](https://technet.microsoft.com/library/dn912663%28v=exchg.150%29.aspx).

-We refer to the Exchange 2010 SP3 RU8 or later server as the legacy Exchange server.
+We refer to the Exchange 2010 SP3 RU8 or later server as the  *legacy Exchange server*  .

 > [!NOTE]
 > The batch migration method described in this article is the only supported method for migrating legacy public folders to Exchange 2016.
 The old serial migration method for migrating public folders is being deprecated and is no longer supported by Microsoft.